ezpaarse-project/ezpaarse/doc/development/platforms.md

 ## Description of a parser

-The parser is described by a ``manifest.json`` file, located in the parser directory.
+The parser is described by a ``manifest.json`` file, located in its root directory.
 This file contains the following information:

 * **name**: the short name of the parser, used as a prefix to the file names.
 Care should be taken not to use a name already used.